oortcloud/meteorite/README.md

 ### NOTES

-- Meteor is not officially supported on windows; you can run it thanks to [Tom Wijman's excellent work](http://win.meteor.com).
-However, meteorite's git based approach runs counter to the MSI installation that's required to get it working.
-So meteorite *does not* work under windows right now.
-Pull Requests which change this would be gladly accepted!
-Also, see [this blog post](http://www.discovermeteor.com/2013/03/20/using-meteor-and-atmopshere-on-windows/) for some information about how to use it.

 - You'll also need to ensure you have [git](http://git-scm.com) installed and available in your path.
 Also, you'll need to make sure that `mrt`'s install location (usually `/usr/local/bin/`) is on your path.

+### Meteorite on Windows

+Meteor is not officially supported on windows; you can run it thanks to [Tom Wijman's excellent work](http://win.meteor.com).

+Meteorite can be installed and run as any NPM package.
+Several things are useful to know:

+- Meteor release pinning does not work on Windows, see example below for details.
+- Meteorite keeps its files under `<your user>\AppData\Local\.meteorite`, just like Meteor do.
+- Directory junctions are used as the best alternative to Linux's symlinks.
+This automatically implies that Meteorite won't work on FAT32 drives (but will on NTFS).
+- Explorer in older Windows and another file managers may handle removal of directory junctions inaccurate, which may lead to deletion of all files inside the junction instead of just breaking the link.
+Please be careful: if this happens, you will have to manually remove empty package folder from Meteorite's cache to make it re-download all files.

 ## Usage